turbot/tailpipe-plugin-gcp/docs/sources/gcp_logging_api.md

 ---
-title: "Source: gcp_logging_log_entry - Collect logs from GCP logging API"
+title: "Source: gcp_logging_api - Collect logs from GCP logging API"
 description: "Allows users to collect logs from Google Cloud Platform (GCP) logging API."
 ---

-# Source: gcp_logging_log_entry - Obtain logs from GCP logging API
+# Source: gcp_logging_api - Obtain logs from GCP logging API

 The Google Cloud Platform (GCP) logging API provides access to various types of logs for GCP services.
 It allows you to view and manage logs for your GCP projects, including logs for administrative actions, data access, system events, request logs, and more.